KendrickPC/coderByte/fullStackWebDevelopment/interviewPrep/13RecursionCountingSteps/README.md

 	Solution = (3) + (2)
 	Solution = 5

 It checks out so far!
 The solution to this problem requires recursion, which means to solve for a particular N, we need the solutions for previous N's.
 Our code solution below will attempt to mimic this process of recursion to solve for any N.

-### Run Time
-O(N)